Codecademy/docs/content/react/concepts/components/components.md

   - 'paths/front-end-engineer-career-path'
 ---

-In React, components make up the UI of the application.
-Components are pieces of code that are reusable and independent.
+In React, **components** are pieces of reusable, independent code that make up the user interface (UI) of the application.
 Each component comes with one or both of the following:

 - A [state object](https://www.codecademy.com/resources/docs/react/state) that contains component data that is expected to change over time.
 - A [props object](https://www.codecademy.com/resources/docs/react/props) with data that can be passed down from parent component to child component.